 While bed bug treatment is not really something that you want to DIY, some people still want to try and fix the issue themselves.

-The scary truth is that most people don't know they have a problem until a few days after they've been bitten or until they start to spot signs of bed bugs.
+Even if you know what kills bed bugs, the scary truth is that most people don't know they have a problem until a few days after they've been bitten or until they start to spot signs of bed bugs.
 These bloodsucking pests are generally considered to be nocturnal, but will come out in the daytime or at night when (even if the lights are on), in order to take a blood meal and are rarely seen by their victims.
 Prevention is always the best strategy against bed bugs.
 However, should you find them in your home, here are a few treatments you can try.

 While the following tips will not help you fully eliminate bed bugs in your home, they may help you somewhat reduce an existing infestation.